-ISG faculty interests range from theory to systems, from principles to practice, and from design and experimentation to deployment and applications.
-Application focus areas include emergency response, situational awareness, and cyber-physical systems.
-Research topics with ISG cover architectures, algorithms, and performance evaluation of a variety of next-generation information systems and techologies.
-Current topics include database systems, data analysis and data cleansing, data warehousing systems, information integration tools, multimedia information systems and search, semantic Web, adaptive middleware, experiential computing, peer-to-peer systems, mobile and pervasive computing, service-oriented architectures, search techniques, scalable data-intensive computing, and data sharing and dissemination.
-Current projects within ISG are exploring challenges in the realization of such systems stemming from information diversity and heterogeneity (e.g., multidimensional data, XML, text, multimedia data, and sensor streams) and due to emerging application needs (including privacy and security, mobility, quality of data, quality of service, and reliability and robustness in extreme situations).
+ISG faculty interests include big data, text analytics, visualization, situational awareness, and cyber-physical systems.
+Research topics cover architectures, algorithms, and performance evaluation of a variety of next-generation information systems and technologies.
+Current topics include Big Data systems, data analysis and data cleansing, data visualization, text analytics, multimedia information systems and search, adaptive middleware, experiential computing, mobile and pervasive computing, service-oriented architectures, search techniques, and scalable data-intensive computing.